nghilevi/java-beverage-machine-simulator/README.md

 This is the answer for the technical question.
 The program prints out an activity log of the coffee machine in a defined period of time.
 It also prints out the execution time of the simulator.

 ##How to run the program:
 You can download this repository and open the project in Eclipse.
 Go to src -> answer -> Main.java, then click the Run button.
 Type in inputs in the console window and press Enter.

 Sample output:

 ![Screenshot](https://raw.githubusercontent.com/vinhnghi223/ZI2014-Nghi/master/Screenshot.PNG "Screenshot")

 ##Explanation
-The output prints out 2 seperate queues set next to each other, seperated by a "|" for ease of comparison.
+The output prints out 2 seperate queues set next to each other, seperated by "|" for ease of comparison.

 * NORMAL QUEUE represents a natural queue of people regardless of their busy status.
 The one who enters the queue first (as can be seen in Enter-Queue-At column) stays on top.